 Engine compartment check hoses and look for leaks either water or oil.Visually check connectors are secure and the battery is secure and earthed to the vehicle.

 Warning: when checking the engine compartment the ignition should be off and the engine not running

-It has taken me longer to write this than it takes to carryout these checks, mostly it is simply observing around your car and engine compartment for something that doesn’t look right and rather drive away, get it checked before you start your journey.
+It has taken me longer to write this than it takes to carryout these checks, mostly it is simply observing around your car and engine compartment for something that doesn’t look right.
+Get it checked before you drive away to start your journey.